-- TRANSTART marks the start of a transaction. - TRANSEND marks the end of a successful transaction, that is the transaction is committed. - TRANSABORT marks the end of an unsuccessful transaction, that is the transaction is rolled back.
+TRANSTART which marks the start of a transaction.
+TRANSEND which marks the end of a successful transaction, i.e. the transaction is committed.
+TRANSABORT which marks the end of an unsuccessful transaction, i.e. the transaction is rolled back.

 These boundary markers are implemented as TCL commands, DATA/BASIC statements and ALL functions.
 Refer to Chapter 10 for a more detailed description.